schoolofdevops/ultimate-ansible-bootcamp/chapters/playbooks.md

 Problem Statement:

-You have to a new play to existing playbook  which will
+You have to add a  new play to configure the following only on the app servers

-  * create a app user with uid 5003
+  * create a deploy user with uid 5003
   * install git
   * on all app servers in the inventory

 Lets add a second play specific to app servers.
-Add the following block of code in playbook.yml file and save
+Add the following block of code in systems.yml file and save

 ```
 - name: App Server Configurations
   hosts: app
   become: true
   tasks:
-    - name: create app user
+    - name: create deploy user
-      user: name=app state=present uid=5003
+      user: name=deploy state=present uid=5003

     - name: install git
       yum:  name=git  state=present